linagora/twake-calendar-side-service/docs/architecture.md

 **esn-sabre DAV server** holds the calendar / contacts data and is in charge of manipulating them.
 The side-service calls the DAV server in order to:
-- Manage the secret link access: it validates the secret link then proxy theDAV calendar export
+- Manage the secret link access: it validates the secret link then proxy the DAV calendar export
 - Support excal: where a non authenticated third party user receives an invite from one of our users excal SPA offers a link for this user to update his participation.
 The token enbedded in the SPA is validated by the side service which acts accordingly on the DAV server.